takashiyoshida/QLColorCode/README.md

        --kw-case=<upper|lower|capitalize>
               control case of case insensitive keywords

+This version of the plugin use an external Highlight.
+By default, it uses `/opt/local/bin/highlight` but it can be changed:

+    defaults write org.n8gray.QLColorCode pathHL /usr/local/bin/highlight

 Highlight can handle lots and lots of languages, but this plugin will only be invoked for file types that the OS knows are type "source-code".
 Since the OS only knows about a limited number of languages, I've added Universal Type